 1. Review the ELIGIBILITY section below.

 2. Download and complete the membership application found in our Membership documents area.

 3. Mail / Deliver your completed application to:

 Article III of the Constitution and Section 7 of the Bylaws address membership eligibility and are included below.
 (You can read the full Constitution / Bylaws by visiting our Membership documents area.)

 1. Eligibility.
 Any lawyer residing in Kansas who is a member of the bar of this state in good standing, may become a member of this Association upon application and payment of dues.
 All members of the Association in good standing as of January 1983 shall have continuing membership upon the payment of dues herein provided.

 2. Classes of Membership.
 The by-laws my provide for classes of membership.

 3. Termination of Membership.
 Membership may be terminated by resignation, by non-payment of dues, or by expulsion by a three-fourths vote of the Board of Governors or the members present at a meeting called for the purpose of considering the matter.
 There shall be opportunity for a hearing before a vote to expel is taken, and expulsion by the Board of Governors my be appealed to the membership.

 7. Classification of Membership: Memberships in this Association shall be of three classes: active, honorary and life.

-(c) Any lawyer or other distinguished person chosen by the Board of Governors, subject to the approval of this Association, my be eligible for the life membership upon such terms and conditions as may be prescribed by the Board of Governors or the Association.
+c.
+HONORARY MEMBERS – Any person chosen by the Board of Governors may be eligible for Honorary Membership (non-active, non-voting) upon such terms and conditions as may be prescribed by the Board of Governors.